 - Errors introduced by clutter removal.

 - Error introduced when creating the superobservations.

 - Misrepresentation of radar beam bending.

 - Misrepresentation of beam broadening.

 - Approximation of volume measurement as point measurement.

-- Discrete approximation of continuous mapping from model to observation space .
+- Discrete approximation of continuous mapping from model to observation space.

 - Errors of representativity.

 - Instrument error.

-227 There may be additional unknown sources of error.
+There may be additional unknown sources of error.

-It has been shown that some of these errors, such as the instrument error or those caused by the misrepresentation of radar beam bending, are small Xu and Wei (2013).
-However there are other errors, such as the error introduced when creating the superobservations, misrepresentation of beam broadening and the approximation of volume measurement as a point measurement that we hypothesise will have a more significant contribution to the observation error statistics.
-Indeed, Fabry and Kilambi (2011), suggest that if the antenna beamwidth and reflectivity weighting are 234 ignored in the observation operator then the observation errors will have long correlation length 235 scales greater than 10 km.
+It has been shown that some of these errors, such as the instrument error or those errors caused by the misrepresentation of radar beam bending, are small (Xu and Wei 2013).
+However, there are other errors, such as the error introduced when creating the superobservations, misrepresentation of beam broadening, and the approximation of volume measurement as a point measurement, that we hypothesize will have a more significant contribution to the observation error statistics.
+Indeed, Fabry and Kilambi (2011) suggest that if the antenna beamwidth and reflectivity weighting are ignored in the observation operator, then the observation errors will have long correlation length scales greater than 10 km.

-4. Experimental Design
+4. Experimental design

-To calculate estimates of the observation error covariances we require background and analysis 237 residuals.
-We use archived observations and background data produced by the operational Met 238 Office system from June, July and August 2013.
-To generate the analyses we run four different 239 assimilation configurations, detailed below.
-Using these backgrounds, analyses and observations 240 we are able to determine the background, \mathbf{d}{b}^{o} , and analysis, \mathbf{d}{a}^{o} , residuals.
-Observations in this 241 study come from 9 of the 18 radars in the network.
-Although observation errors are likely to be 242 state dependent (Waller et al. 2014b), we have used 3 months worth of data to ensure that we 243 have enough data for the statistical sampling error to be small.
-We have restricted ourselves to the 244 summer season as we expect mainly convective rainfall (Hand et al. 2004; Hawcroft et al. 2012), 245 which is likely to result in state dependent observation errors which are all similar.
-246
+To calculate estimates of the observation error covariances we require background and analysis residuals.
+We use archived observations and background data produced by the operational Met Office system from June, July and August 2013.
+To generate the analyses we run four different assimilation configurations, detailed below.
+Using these backgrounds, analyses, and observations we are able to determine the background \mathbf{d}b^o and analysis \mathbf{d}a^o residuals.
+Observations in this study come from 9 of the 18 radars in the network.
+Although observation errors are likely to be state dependent (Waller et al. 2014b), we have used 3 months' worth of data to ensure that we have enough data for the statistical sampling error to be small.
+We have restricted ourselves to the summer season as we expect mainly convective rainfall (Hand et al. 2004; Hawcroft et al. 2012), which is likely to result in state-dependent observation errors that are all similar.

-Case 1 uses residuals produced by running the UKV under the January 2014 operational con-247 figuration.
-This uses superobservations (calculated as described in Section 3) thinned to 6km and 248 the observation operator given in equation (6).
-The background error covariance ('New') has been 249 derived using the Covariances and VAR Transforms (CVT) software which is the new Met Office 250 covariance calibration and diagnostic tool that analyses training data representing forecast errors 25 (either using the so-called NMC lagged forecast technique or ensemble perturbations).
-Here a 252 NMC method has been applied to (T+6 hour)-(T+3 hour) forecast differences to diagnose a vari-253 ance and correlation length scale for each vertical mode.
-254
+Case 1 uses residuals produced by running the UKV under the January 2014 operational configuration.
+This uses superobservations (calculated as described in section 3b) thinned to 6 km and the observation operator given in (6).
+The background error covariance ("New") has been derived using the Covariances and VAR Transforms (CVT) software, which is the new Met Office covariance calibration and diagnostic tool that analyses training data representing forecast errors [either using the so-called National Meteorological Center (NMC) lagged forecast technique or ensemble perturbations].
+Here an NMC method has been applied to (T + 6 h) - (T + 3 h) forecast differences to diagnose a variance and correlation length scale for each vertical mode.

-255 Case 2 considers the effect of using the old (used prior to January 2013) operational UKV 256 background error covariance matrix ('Old').
-These statistics were generated from (T+24 hour)- (T+12 hour) forecast differences and, contrary to the CVT approach, the correlation functions used specific fixed length scales (Ballard et al. 2016).
-This background error covariance matrix has larger variances than the matrix used in Case 1 and the correlations length scales are slightly longer.
-A comparison between Cases 1 and 2 shows the impact of the assimilated background error covariance matrix on the estimated observation error statistics.
+Case 2 considers the effect of using the old (used prior to January 2013) operational UKV background error covariance matrix ("Old").
+These statistics were generated from (T + 24h) - (T + 12h) forecast differences; contrary to the CVT approach, the correlation functions used specific fixed length scales (Ballard et al. 2016).
+This background error covariance matrix has larger variances than the matrix used in case 1 and the correlation length scales are slightly longer.
+A comparison between cases 1 and 2 shows the impact of the assimilated background error covariance matrix on the estimated observation error statistics.

-Case 3 uses the same background error covariance as Case 1, but used raw observations (thinned to 6km) rather than using the superobservations.
-A comparison between Cases 1 and 3 shows the impact of the superobservations on the estimated observation error statistics.
+Case 3 uses the same background error covariance as case 1, but used raw observations (thinned to 6 km) rather than using the superobservations.
+A comparison between cases 1 and 3 shows the impact of the superobservations on the estimated observation error statistics.